Waziup/majiup-backend/README.md

 ## Steps to run the Majiup
 -----  -----

-The frontend is served from the backend, therefore, there is no need to download the frontend files.
+The frontend is served from the backend, therefore, there is no need to download the frontend files. <br />
-Note that the application is running on the wazigate ip address, to access the application you must have your gateway powered.
+Note that the application is running on the wazigate ip address, to access the application you must have your gateway powered.<br />
-The application can be accessed from https://wazigate.local:8081
+The application can be accessed from https://wazigate.local:8081<br />
 ****In place of wazigate.local, you can key in the ip address of your gateway.***

 ### Step 0 - SSH to gateway